How Often Should You Water a Cactus (A Complete Guide)

 Watering more often is fine as long as you don’t overwater.

-If your soil is dry for several days and doesn’t rain, give your cactus some extra watering to ensure they stay hydrated and healthy.
+If your soil is dry for several days and doesn’t rain, give your cactus some extra watering to stay hydrated and healthy.

 The temperature is usually hotter in summer, and your cactus will need more water than in winter.